-Eggplant with mushrooms is a delicious and flavorful side dish from Italian cuisine, particularly popular in the Campania region.
-The eggplants are cut into cubes and sautéed in a pan with tomatoes, garlic, and olive oil until they become soft and golden.
+Eggplants al funghetto are a delicious and flavorful side dish of Italian cuisine, particularly widespread in the Campania region.
+The eggplants are cut into cubes and sautéed in a pan together with tomatoes, garlic and olive oil until they become soft and golden.
 You can add chopped parsley for a touch of freshness.
-This dish is perfect to serve hot as a side dish or as a main course and can be accompanied by meat or fish.
+This dish is perfect served hot as a side dish or as a main course, and can be accompanied by meat or fish.

-Carefully wash the eggplants, dry them, remove the stem, and cut them first into slices 2-3 centimeters thick and then into cubes.
+Thoroughly wash the eggplants, dry them, remove the stem, and cut them first into slices about 2-3 centimeters thick and then into cubes.

-Place these cubes in a colander, sprinkle them with a handful of salt, cover them with a plate, place a weight on top, and let the eggplants rest for half an hour under pressure so they lose their bitter water.
+Place the cubes in a colander, sprinkle them with a pinch of salt, cover them with a plate, place a weight on top and let the eggplants rest under pressure for half an hour so they lose their bitter water.

-Then pat the eggplants dry with kitchen paper and place them in a suitably sized saucepan where you have already sautéed the chopped garlic cloves with the oil.
+Then pat the eggplants dry with kitchen paper and put them in a suitably sized saucepan in which you have already lightly browned the chopped garlic cloves with the oil.

-Let them flavor in the sauté for 4-5 minutes over moderate heat, stirring continuously, then add the tomatoes, peeled, seeded, and chopped, and continue cooking for about 20 minutes over very low heat with the lid on, making sure to shake the pan occasionally to ensure the preparation does not stick to the bottom.
+Let them infuse flavor in the sauté for 4-5 minutes over moderate heat, stirring continuously; then add the tomatoes, peeled, seeded and broken up, and continue cooking for about 20 minutes over very low heat with the lid on, taking care to shake the pan from time to time to make sure the preparation does not stick to the bottom.

-However, avoid stirring the eggplants further as they might become mushy.
+However, avoid stirring the eggplants any further as they might fall apart.

-At the end, adjust the salt and sprinkle the eggplants with a generous grind of pepper and, if desired, with chopped parsley.
+At the end, adjust the salt and sprinkle the eggplants with a generous grinding of pepper and, if desired, with chopped parsley.

 Serve them hot or warm.